mapbox/node-cpp-skel/docs/extended-tour.md

 make tidy
 ```

-- If clang-tidy outputs a failure, it will also output a specific code.
-Check llvm's clang docs for that exact code to learn more.
+- The clang-tidy tool has a large set of checks and when one fails, the error message contains the shorthand for the check name.
+See llvm's docs for details about what failed check is referring to.
 For example, see ["performance-unnecessary-copy-initialization"](https://clang.llvm.org/extra/clang-tidy/checks/performance-unnecessary-copy-initialization.html).
 - Set tidy preferences in [`.clang-tidy`](https://github.com/mapbox/node-cpp-skel/blob/master/.clang-tidy).
 When you run clang-tidy, you'll see output of a number of specific checks that tidy runs.
 You can add/remove any of these checks via the `.clang-tidy` file, configure these checks, and specify the files you'd like to run these checks against.
 The skel runs clang-tidy against everything within the `/src` directory.
 - This skel runs clang-tidy with the `-fix` option, which will automatically apply fixes to your code.
 Though some warnings will need to be fixed manually.
 - Installed and run via [`/scripts/clang-tidy.sh`](https://github.com/mapbox/node-cpp-skel/blob/master/scripts/clang-tidy.sh)
-- `NOLINT`: In the case that clang-tidy throws for code that you either want to keep as-is or cant control, you can [use `NOLINT`](https://github.com/mapbox/node-cpp-skel/blob/87c8d51f2d7d05ac44f3ea7a607f60e73a2af9c8/src/module.cpp#L43-L46) to silent clang-tidy.
+- `NOLINT`: In the case that clang-tidy throws for code that you either want to keep as-is or can't control, you can [use `NOLINT`](https://github.com/mapbox/node-cpp-skel/blob/87c8d51f2d7d05ac44f3ea7a607f60e73a2af9c8/src/module.cpp#L43-L46) to silent clang-tidy.
 - Since clang-tidy must compile the code to do its checks, skel [generates](https://github.com/mapbox/node-cpp-skel/blob/master/scripts/generate_compile_commands.py) a JSON file that tells clang-tidy which files to run against and what compile command to run.
-This file newly generated file, `/build/compile_command.json`, is created when running `make tidy`.
+This newly generated file, `/build/compile_command.json`, is created when running `make tidy`.
 See [clang's JSON compilation format docs](https://clang.llvm.org/docs/JSONCompilationDatabase.html) for more info.

 # Xcode